mui/toolpad/examples/stripe-script/README.md

 1. List pending invoices from Stripe in a data grid component

-2. Connect a script that downloads all invoices as a `.zip` file to Toolpad through a custom function
+2. Use a script that downloads all invoices as a `.zip` file in Toolpad through a custom function

-3. Generate the downloaded file link on a Button click
+3. Run the script on Button click to generate and display a download link

 ## The source